- Do you organize any other tours than the Lazy Wednesday Tour?

 Lactose-free: most dishes that do not contain cheese are lactose-free

-How can I participate in the tour if I stay in the south of the island?
+• How can I participate on the tours if I stay in the south of the island?

-The tour is organized and offered to clients who stay in Las Palmas.
-However, if you don´t mind waking up a bit earlier, you can join the tour in Las Palmas in San Telmo Park pick-up (on the highway bus stop) at 9:10.
+The tours are organized and offered to clients who stay in Las Palmas.
+However, if you don´t mind waking up a bit earlier, you can join the Across the Island Tour in Las Palmas in San Telmo Park pick-up (on the highway bus stop) at 9:10.
 The public bus system of Gran Canaria is great and mostly on time, but please don´t make me responsible for any delays if you decide to join the tour this way.
 Please let me know if you´re travelling from the south at the time you are making your reservation so that I can be ready for that and check the departure times.

 For guests staying in Maspalomas, Playa del Inglés and San Agustín: bus nr.
 30 starts from Faro Maspalomas at 7:50, it is passing Playa del Inglés 7:55-8:00 and San Agustín at 8:05.
 This bus should be at San Telmo Bus Station at around 8:50.
 In the afternoon we can drop you off by Faro Maspalomas, Parque Tropical (Playa de Inglés) or San Agustín.